Founder building personal brand strategy on LinkedIn

 The Hidden Lever: LinkedIn Ghostwriting

 Your ideas, shaped into content.
-Your voice, just clearer.
+Your voice, just clearer and more consistent than you could maintain on your own.

 How to Start Without Overthinking It

-You don’t need a big system right away.
+You do not need a big system right away.
+Start small and refine as you go.

-- Clarify what you want to be known for
+• Clarify what you want to be known for and who you want to be known by

 What is a personal branding strategy in simple terms?